It's about why we celebrate the life and achievements of Dr. Martin Luther King, Jr.

 When I leave for a speaking engagement, it is because I know I’m coming home that I can leave in the first place.

-At my dad's funeral a man made the trip down the mountain to tell me my dad went out of his way to come visit him during his travels.
-Dressed in thread-bare jeans and shirt, missing teeth and looking every bit like a hillbilly he said at the graveside, "Your dad never made me feel small."
+At my dad's funeral, a man made the trip down the mountain to tell me my dad went out of his way to visit him during his travels.
+Dressed in threadbare jeans and shirt, missing teeth, and looking every bit like a hillbilly, he said at the graveside, "Your dad never made me feel small."

-While I couldn’t see it as a boy, my dad’s passion to treat everyone the same was in the right place.
+While I couldn’t see it as a boy, my dad’s passion for treating everyone the same was in the right place.
 The struggles and battles were worth it.

-Back then millions of American citizens wouldn’t have been allowed in your store.
+Millions of American citizens wouldn’t have been allowed in your store back then.
 But now it’s our job to be welcoming to everyone.

-And not just to notice but to say something when you hear it.
+And not just to notice but to act or say something when you hear it.